 To be eligible for election to AOA, students must be in the academic top quartile of the class.
-Beginning with the Class of 2021, determination of students in the upper quartile will be based on clinical grades alone, without inclusion of United States Medical Licensing Examination (USMLE) Step 1 Board scores.
-No grades from the first 2 years will be used.
+Determination of students in the upper quartile will be based on a combination of clinical grades and United States Medical Licensing Examination (USMLE) Step 1 Board scores; no grades from the first 2 years will be used.
 From among these students, up to 1/6th of the graduating class may then be elected to membership.
 For example, in a graduating class of 125, up to 31 are considered for membership, of whom up to 21 are then elected to membership by a vote of the AOA members at UMass Medical School (the "AOA selection committee.")
-Election is based not only on academic performance, but also on qualities of character, contributions to medicine and society, and the promise of future achievements in medicine through a holistic assessment of student accomplishments in the domains of leadership, advocacy and research.
+Election is based not only on academic performance, but also on qualities of character, contributions to medicine and society, and the promise of future achievements in medicine.